 The County Attorney’s Office represents the Monroe County Board of County Commissioners (BOCC) and its staff in all civil and administrative matters relating to the discharge of their official duties.

-The County Attorney & nine Assistant County Attorneys:
+The County Attorney and Assistant County Attorneys

 - Approve all contracts, bonds, and written instruments for legal sufficiency

 - Prosecute and defend all lawsuits brought by and against the county